 CTPA makes a great difference for members, covering issues on behalf of the industry as a whole that would be difficult or inappropriate for individual members, or small groups of members, to tackle.

 Through liaison with the UK competent authority for cosmetics legislation, the Department for Business, Innovation and Skills (BIS), trading standards and other government departments on issues where cosmetics might become involved, the CTPA provides constructive input to new regulatory issues as well as implementation and enforcement discussions in the UK.

 As an actively participating Association in the European personal care trade association, Cosmetics Europe, the CTPA’s members are able to provide industry input to regulatory decisions being taken by the European institutions affecting the supply of cosmetic products within Europe.
 CTPA staff are very involved in the day-to-day work of the numerous strategic groups, competence committees, expert groups and ad-hoc task forces that help Cosmetics Europe come to one-voice industry positions enabling clear messaging on key issues.
-This is especially important when the regulatory framework for cosmetics is undergoing major change, for example during the discussions on the EC Cosmetics Regulation 2009 and since then on the guidance for implementation and enforcement.
+This is especially important when the regulatory framework for cosmetics is undergoing major change, for example during the discussions on the EC Cosmetics Regulation 2009 and since then on the guidance for implementation and enforcement and practical application.

 Topic specific practical seminars for members are held to provide detailed guidance and free workshops are held at the CTPA for members’ personnel to help maximise the benefits that members can get from using the CTPA services to best effect.